-Regardless of the primary purpose of the visit, 100% of eligible charges with no copay or deductibles will be covered on any telehealth service rendered with a participating provider in UHA’s network during the COVID-19 emergency period.* We encourage you to seek care from your primary care physician first.
+Regardless of the primary purpose of the visit, 100% of eligible charges with no copay or deductibles will be covered on any telehealth service rendered with a participating provider in UHA’s network during the federal COVID-19 state of emergency.* We encourage you to seek care from your primary care physician first.
 Your own doctor will know your medical history and needs best.
 If you don’t have a primary care physician, we've shared some telehealth resources for UHA members on our telehealth page.
 (Please note, pharmacy drugs will be covered at your plan’s applicable co-pay.)

 In addition, all visits are covered at 100% of eligible charge when related to COVID-19 diagnosis, effective 3/01/20.
 This includes visits to your doctor’s office, urgent care facilities, emergency room, telehealth visits, virtual check-in, and e-visits.
 This means that UHA members diagnosed with COVID-19 will have all associated copayments, coinsurance, and deductibles covered whether or not the services received are from a UHA participating or non-participating provider.

 If you have trouble understanding telehealth or have questions about specific services as they relate to telehealth, please call Customer Services at (808) 532-4000, or (800) 458-4600 from the neighbor islands.
 UHA wants to make health care simple and safe, even in these challenging times.

 * Telehealth covered at 100% of eligible charges with no copay or deductibles when rendered by a participating provider in UHA’s network.
-This level of coverage valid only for the duration of the COVID-19 emergency period.
+This level of coverage valid only for the duration of the federal COVID-19 state of emergency.
 The conditions for the coverage of telehealth copays can be found in UHA’s current Telehealth Services payment policy.
 Or call UHA to find out more.